Klodd65/yap/README.md

 2) Session overrides.
 This means the entire call will use this setting.  `index.php?override_title=something+here`.
 Twilio will respect this setting for entire during of the call.
 3) Config.php.
 Any setting is controllable from within config.php.
 4) Factory defaults.
 You can review them on your `/admin/settings.php` page.

+You can completely override any `config.php` file setting as well with additional precedence.

+1) Create a new file called `config_something.php`.
+Add whichever settings you want to override.
+You do not need every setting, only those you want to override.
+2) Use the last part after the underscore in your webhook as, for example: https://your-yap-server/index.php?override_config=something.

 ## Voice Recognition Optimizations